querkmachine/beeps.website/src/blog/2024-01-23-the-changelog-mastodon-opengraph-third-party-code.md

 title: "The Changelog: Interactions, OpenGraph, and the curse of third-party code"
 date: 2024-01-23
 tags: [meta, web development]
+metadata:
+  description: The first in a potential series where I talk about updating and maintaining this very website.
+interactions:
+  host: chitter.xyz
+  username: batbeeps
+  id: "111804875011370844"
 ---

 This is my personal website.
 Hello!
 This version of the website has been online for about three years, which is practically a record by my standards.
 Suffice to say that it's pretty "finished" and set in its ways by now.